SebastianDixon/WSB_Quant/README.md

-# WSB Quant - Can Deep Learning Transformers Model Reddit’s WallStreetBets to Analyse Financial Advice?
+# WSB Quant - Should hedge funds pay greater attention to online retail investors?

 ## Description
 Sebastian Dixon BSc Data Science Dissertation Research Project

+The question: Can Deep Learning Transformers Model Reddit’s WallStreetBets to Analyse Financial Advice?

 This study investigates the movements in the stock market in early 2021 as a result of online financial investment communities’ behaviour.
 Community post semantic analysis is performed via the use of deep